Shurayukii/Simplicity/README.md

 * **Step 2:** Paste the below code in your terminal:

-* **Step 3:** Move the "theme.scss" In the folder with your name back so that it's still inside "Simplicity" folder but not inside the folder with your name.

 (for first time downloaders remove the && rd /s /q "Simplicity" from the command line otherwise it doesn't work)

 ```bash